Controlled Clinical Trials December 15, 2000

 Endpoint

-Key result: Low-dose CT screening resulted in a 20% reduction in lung cancer-specific mortality compared to chest radiography.
+Key result: Low-dose CT screening resulted in a 20 percent relative reduction in lung cancer mortality compared to chest X-ray.

 UK Collaborative Trial of Ovarian Cancer Screening (UKCTOCS)